stuarteiffert/stuarteiffert.github.io/index.md

 <img align="right" src="assets/images/websiteImage1.png" width="300"> **DrawnBetween**
 DrawnBetween was a online multiplayer game built using image generation AI.
 It was hosted live for two years and had over 1000 games played during that time.

-The full backend and frontend code for hosting is yourself is available at [github.com/stuarteiffert/drawnbetween](https://github.com/stuarteiffert/drawnbetween)
+The full backend and frontend code for hosting it yourself is available at [github.com/stuarteiffert/drawnbetween](https://github.com/stuarteiffert/drawnbetween)

 Click below to see some of the images that the users created playing the game.